Search our Site

 • Testing analyses the whole gene (full sequencing) or targets genetic variants more common in specific populations e.g. ancestry-based screening.

 • If the results will be actionable.
-Not every gene offered on a gene panel necessarily has evidence-based guidelines to guide surveillance and can lead to uncertainty.
+Not every gene offered on a gene panel necessarily has evidence-based guidelines to inform surveillance and can lead to uncertainty.

 • Privacy of genetic information is ensured and how.
 Some companies leverage genetic and personal information allowing third-party access by entities such as research projects, advertising, law enforcement or pharmaceutical companies.